stangh/Get-AVInfo/README.md

 ---

 This script retrieves information pertaining to the various antivirus programs installed on a machine:
-- It returns a list of AVs installed on a machine pulled from installed services (using a static list)
+- It returns a list of AVs by querying installed services (using a static list)
 - It returns a list of AVs on a machine registered in the Windows Security Center
 - It returns a list of AVs installed on a machine as seen in the AV part of the Registry